-1.2.1 When planning for Dartmoor's future the Local Plan seeks to ensure development is environmentally, socially and economically sustainable.
-To achieve this, the Local Plan must balance the needs of people, communities, businesses, and the natural and historic environment in a way which is appropriate for an internationally important landscape and national asset.
+1.2.1 When planning for Dartmoor's future the Local Plan seeks to meet the aspirations of local communities, and ensure development is environmentally, socially and economically sustainable in environmental, social and economic terms.
+To achieve this, the Dartmoor-Local Plan must balance the needs of people, communities, businesses, and the natural and historic environment in a way which is appropriate for an internationally important landscape that is a highly valuedand national asset.
 How the Local Plan seeks to accomplish this is first set out in the Vision.

 1.2.2 The Local Plan Vision sits within the wider Vision for Dartmoor set out in the National Park Management Plan.
-It provides more detailed objectives for how the Management Plan Vision will be delivered through the planning system.
-The Local Plan Vision sets the Local Plan's overall direction, describing what the Plan is aiming to achieve over the long term and identifying priority areas where actions can be taken.
+It provides more detailed objectives for how theis Management Plan Vision will be delivered through the planning system.planning policies and decision making The Local Plan Vision sets the Local Plan's overall direction, describing what the Pplan is aiming to achieve over the long term and identifying priority areas where actions can be taken.
 The Vision is an aspirational, but realistic, picture of what Dartmoor should be like in the future.
-This picture sets an overarchina objective for the Local Plan's strategies and policies to work towards.
+This picture sets an overarching objective for the Local Plan's strategies and policies to work towards.